Qazeer/InfoSec-Notes/DFIR/Memory.md

 completely open source.

-`Volatility 3` is a major rework of `Volatility 2` with a few notable changes (removal of profiles, read once of the memory image for performance improvement, etc.).
+`Volatility 3` is a major rework of `Volatility 2` with a few notable changes : removal of profiles, read once of the memory image for performance improvement, etc.

 `Volatility` supports the following memory dump file format:
   - Raw/Padded Physical Memory